MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMCollection.md

 ```

 ## DESCRIPTION

-The **Import-CMCollection** cmdlet imports a previously exported collection into Configuration Manager.
+Use this cmdlet to import a previously exported collection from a managed object format (`.mof`) file.

-Configuration Manager collections provide a way to manage users, computers, and other resources in your organization.
-They not only give you a means to organize your resources, but they also give you a means to distribute Configuration Manager packages to clients and users.
+You can use this export/import process to backup custom collections, or for development lifecycle.
+For example, you develop a new collection in a lab environment.
+Export the collection from the test environment, and then import it into the production hierarchy.

+For more information, see [How to manage collections in Configuration Manager](/mem/configmgr/core/clients/manage/collections/manage-collections).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).